 During this period I was working on independent novels as well, such as Hearts of Stone (one of my personal favorites), which was published by Dutton and won multiple awards.

 I was traveling a lot, and trying to spend time with my family.
 It got too difficult to juggle all those things, so in 2004, I became a full time writer.
 Now I'm busier than ever!
 I've recently spent three years working in secret with a wonderful team at American Girl to create a new Historical Character named Caroline Abbott.
 I wrote six books about Caroline, which were released in September, 2012.
-The first book, Meet Caroline, spent three weeks on the Publishers Weekly Top 25 Best Selling Children's Books list -- officially making me a best selling author!
-And in February 2013 the seventh book, Traitor In The Shipyard: A Caroline Mystery, was released.
+The first book, Meet Caroline, spent three weeks on the Publishers Weekly Top 25 Best Selling Children's Books list--officially making me a best selling author!
+The seventh book, Traitor In The Shipyard: A Caroline Mystery, was released in 2013--and has been nominated for an Agatha Award for Best Traditional Children's Mystery.
+I'm under contract with American Girl for two additional (and as yet unannounced) projects.

 During those same years I was also creating my Chloe Ellefson series for adults.
 These are traditional mysteries (no explicit sex, violence, or gore).
 Chloe is a curator at Old World Wisconsin.
 The award-winning series is published by Midnight Ink, and begins in 1982--the year I started working there.

-Old World Murder (published 2010), The Heirloom Murders (2011) and The Light Keeper’s Legacy (2012) have each spent weeks ranked in Amazon's Top One Percent of book sales.
-The fourth Chloe book, Heritage of Darkness, has just begun shipping, and I'm under contract and busy working on Chloe 5 for release in 2014.
+Old World Murder (published 2010), The Heirloom Murders (2011), The Light Keeper’s Legacy (2012), and Heritage of Darkness (2013) have each spent weeks ranked in Amazon's Top One Percent of US book sales.
+The fifth Chloe book, Tradition of Deceit, is set for release in fall 2014, and I'm under contract for two more.
 Writing these books helps me stay connected to the historic sites world, which I love.

 My husband Scott and I live in the wonderful state of Wisconsin.
 Gardening is a big interest of ours.
 We’re gradually turning our suburban yard into a wildlife oasis of native plants, shrubs and trees--and adding heirloom vegetables to our garden.